Hunting License in South Dakota - Steps to Buy Your SD License & Tags

 • Habitat Stamp: Required for all hunters aged 18 and older when purchasing or applying for a hunting license; supports habitat protection and improvement.

-• Migratory Bird Certification: Required for hunting migratory birds; must be renewed annually through mysd.
+• Migratory Bird Certification: Required for hunting migratory birds; must be renewed annually through mySD.

 • Federal Duck Stamp: Required for all waterfowl hunters aged 16 and older; must be purchased in addition to the state waterfowl license.